 I’ve veganized a lot of Molly Yeh’s cakes over the years, and this is hands down my favorite.
 It’s the peanut butter cake from her cookbook Molly on the Range, and if you like peanut butter you need to make this as soon as possible.

 § § §

 This cake is best made with smooth, creamy peanut butter – the kind that never needs stirring.
 Not the kind that comes out of a machine while you hold your repurposed glass jar underneath to catch it, not the kind you make in your high-powered blender or food processor, and definitely not the kind that calls itself smooth-no-stir peanut butter but inevitably ends up with a layer of oil floating on top.
 No, no, no. You will only end up with a sad cake and what a waste that would be!

 1 cup plain, unsweetened plant milk (oat and almond work best)

 1 tablespoon apple cider vinegar

-Prep time: 10 minutes | Stovetop time: 30-40 minutes | Oven time: 50 minutes
+Prep time: 10 minutes | Cook time: 40 minutes